Bank vs NBFC: Know the Difference

-• November 20, 2023
+• November 20, 2024

-• Update date: November 17, 2024
+• Update date: December 19, 2024

 • Dushyant Sharma

-What are Non-Banking Financial Companies?
+What are NBFCs?

 The business can include leasing, hire-purchase, insurance business, and chit business.
 But it should not include any institution whose principal business is in agriculture activity, industrial activity, purchase or sale of any goods (other than securities) or providing any services and sale/ purchase/ construction of immovable property.

-However, a Non-Banking Financial Institution (NBFC) receives any deposit under any scheme or arrangement in one lump sum or instalments by way of contributions or in any other way, the company is known as a non-banking financial company.
+However, a Non-Banking Financial Institution (NBFC) receives any deposit under any scheme or arrangement in one lump sum or installments by way of contributions or in any other way, the company is known as a non-banking financial company.

 What are Banks?